Resources for Holloway Prize Student Competitors

 - The Undergraduate Research Conference (URC) website provides tips for conducting oral presentations and creating posters.
 Note that requirements listed on the URC website may be different from those for the Nelson, Albin and Holloway competitions.

 - View the UNH Printing Services' Poster Printing Guide.
 Additional UNH Printing tips for creating a poster Part 1 and Part 2

-- Posters can be printed on campus at UNH Printing Services, the EOS GIS Laboratory, and UNH Photo Services.
+- Posters can be printed on campus at UNH Printing Services and the EOS GIS Laboratory.
 In addition, the URC maintains a list of off-campus printers.

 - Download the UNH logo and usage guidelines.

 - The NH SBDC provides confidential, long-term management consulting and educational programs and offers a variety of e-tools including e-Learning for Entrepreneurs - OnLine AnyTime at no cost, as well as access to information and referral.
 The NH SBDC is an outreach program of the UNH Peter T. Paul College of Business and Economics, and a cooperative venture of the U.S. Small Business Administration, the State of New Hampshire (DRED), the University System of New Hampshire, and the private sector.

 - Small Business Administration supported, SCORE, is an organization of retired executives who provide free consultative business advice and know-how.
 For more information contact Richard H. Clough, SCORE counselor, at (603) 225-6885, or the SCORE office in Manchester at (603) 666-7561, or visit http://www.manchesterchamber.com/score.asp.